Rapid Detox Treatment Programs

-All Opiates Detox (AOD) offers a safe, humane and effective detox for patients wanting to be totally opiate-free.
+The Michigan Addiction Center for All Opiates Detox offers a safe, humane and effective Rapid Detox Treatment Programs for patients wanting to be totally opiate-free.
 Rapid opiate detox under sedation detoxifies the body of active opiates under the medical care of highly experienced and qualified M.D.s (Medical Doctors), Board-Certified in Anesthesiology and in Addiction Medicine, certified Paramedics and skilled nurses.
 Our All Opiates Detox staff is trained and experienced in the rapid opiate detox treatment.

 The rapid drug detox procedure is safely performed in our state-of-the-art equipped medical/surgical facility.

 All Opiates Detox is the nation’s only rapid drug detox facility with Board-Certified Medical Doctors, who have over 25 years combined experience in the field of opiate addiction.